Tuhin-SnapD/Text-Summarization-Models/README.md

   `LSA (Latent Semantic Analysis)`
   `Luhn Algorithm`
 Each of these models has its own Python module containing the necessary code to run the model.

+## Evaluation
+To evaluate the performance of the models, we have used the ROUGE metric (Recall-Oriented Understudy for Gisting Evaluation), which is commonly used for evaluating the quality of automatic summarization.

 ## Contributing
 Contributions to this repository are welcome!
 If you have an idea for a new summarization model or an improvement to an existing one, feel free to create a pull request.